Explicitly Modeling Subcortical Vision with a Neuro-Inspired Front-End Improves CNN Robustness: Discussion

 While the observed robustness gains are compelling, there are also some trade-offs.
-Specifically, our model abstracts subcortical processing by instantiating only four channels that reflect the average spatial response profiles observed in the LGN, rather than attempting to capture the full heterogeneity of subcortical cells.
-A related limitation of our approach is that M-cell pathway contributes only marginally to downstream performance (cf. Supplementary Material~\ref{sec:sup_ablation}), which, while being in line with the classical view of M cells contribution to the ventral stream, also presents inconsistencies with current literature~\cite{CANARIO2016110}.
-Additionally, enhancements in perturbation robustness are consistently accompanied by modest reductions in clean image accuracy --- a common tension in robustness research~\cite{pushpull2024, Dapello2020.06.16.154542}.
-Moreover, the slight decrease in adversarial robustness may point to a deeper dissociation between inherited and V1-intrinsic noise in the VOneBlock architecture, opening a promising avenue for future investigation.
-It is important to mention that the noise injected at the SubcorticalBlock has considerably lower dimensionality than that in V1 (4 channels vs. 512 channels, across the spatial map).
-Beyond these considerations, subsequent work could examine the generalization of these robustness benefits across diverse training distributions.
-In terms of V1 alignment, it is important to note that no changes were made in the VOneBlock to accommodate upstream processing.
-We opted for this approach to facilitate model comparison and because there were no drastic changes to VOneBlock responses other than the improvement of extra-classical RF phenomena.
-However, alignment to V1 decreased in a couple of benchmarks which is likely due to the interaction of the two modules.
-Future work, could explore how the GFB in the VOneBlock should change to reflect subcortical preprocessing.
-Finally, as EVNets modulate only subcortical extra-classical phenomena, it remains an open question whether incorporating V1-inspired normalization mechanisms could further enhance V1 alignment.
+Specifically, our model abstracts subcortical processing by instantiating only four channels that reflect the average spatial response profiles observed in the LGN, rather than capturing the full heterogeneity of subcortical cells.
+An interesting observation is that the M-cell pathway contributes marginally to downstream performance, which is in line with the classical view of M cells small contribution to the ventral stream.
+However, this result presents some inconsistencies with more recent literature~\cite{CANARIO2016110}.
+Additionally, enhancements in perturbation robustness are consistently accompanied by modest reductions in clean image accuracy, a common tension in robustness research~\cite{pushpull2024, Dapello2020.06.16.154542}.
+Beyond these considerations, subsequent work could examine the possibility of initializing from neuro-inspired weights while allowing task-driven fine-tuning of the front-ends used.
+For V1 alignment, we kept the VOneBlock unchanged as upstream processing minimally affected its responses aside from the improved extra-classical RF effects.
+However, the slight drop in V1 alignment on some benchmarks likely reflects unforseen interactions between modules.
+Future work could adapt the GFB to account for subcortical preprocessing and add normalization mechanisms at the V1 level to evaluate if these changes further enhance alignment and robustness.
+Finally, while our approach may seem to contrast the “Bitter Lesson”~\cite{sutton2019bitter}, the trajectory of neurally aligned vision tells a more nuanced story.
+Prior work indicates that scaling alone does not yield more brain-like representations~\cite{NEURIPS2019_7813d159}, and large-scale benchmarks~\cite{gokce2025scaling} show that neural alignment with primate visual cortex saturates with model size --- architectures with stronger biological priors often align better than transformers.
+Our work leverages this insight by embedding early vision–inspired inductive biases to achieve the efficiency and alignment characteristic of biological vision.